ANIname/directory-import/README.md

 ## About

-Module for automatic import of files from a directory and subdirectories (sync and async).
+A module for the automatic import of files from a directory and its subdirectories (sync and async).
-You can use imported modules either from the returned object or in the callback function.
+The imported modules can be used either from the returned object or in the callback function.

 ---